 The Tuxedo monitor resource performs monitoring as described below.
 Tuxedo monitor resources connect to the Tuxedo and execute API to verify the operation.
+As a result of monitoring, the following is considered as an error:

 (1) When an error is reported during the connection to the application server and/or the acquisition of the status.